marvinlix/karman/README.md

 ---

-## 💸 Sponsorship
+## Sponsorship

-*karman* is a completely **free** and **open-source** project, dedicated to providing the best possible experience for the users.
-I do not monetize the app in any way, ensuring that productivity remains accessible to everyone.
-However, publishing the app on the App Store requires an annual fee of $100.
+karman is a completely free and open-source project, dedicated to providing the best possible experience for our users.
+We do not monetize the app in any way, ensuring that productivity remains accessible to everyone.
+However, publishing the app on the Google Play Store requires an annual fee of $100.

-To make *karman* available to a wider audience and keep the project alive, I rely on your generous support.
+To make karman available to a wider audience and keep the project alive, we rely on your generous support.
 Your sponsorship will help cover these costs, ensuring that karman remains free and open for everyone.
-Every contribution, no matter how small, makes a **difference**.
+Every contribution, no matter how small, makes a difference.

 If you’d like to support karman, please consider [becoming a sponsor](https://github.com/sponsors/surtecha).

 ---

-## 📜 License
+## License

 karman is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE) file for details.

 ---

-## 💖 Acknowledgements
+## Acknowledgements

 Special thanks to the open-source community for their continuous support and contributions.